micmejia/bible-dump/NKJV/Ezekiel/Ezek 31.md

 So that no trees by the waters may ever again exalt themselves for their height, nor set their tops among the thick boughs, that no tree which drinks water may ever be high enough to reach up to them.
 'For they have all been delivered to death, To the depths of the earth, Among the children of men who go down to the Pit.'

 ###### 15
-"Thus says the Lord God: 'In the day when it went down to [^e]hell, I caused mourning.
+"Thus says the Lord God: 'In the day when it went down to hell, I caused mourning.
 I covered the deep because of it.
 I restrained its rivers, and the great waters were held back.
-I caused Lebanon to [^f]mourn for it, and all the trees of the field wilted because of it.
+I caused Lebanon to mourn for it, and all the trees of the field wilted because of it.

 ###### 16
-I made the nations shake at the sound of its fall, when I cast it down to [^g]hell together with those who descend into the Pit; and all the trees of Eden, the choice and best of Lebanon, all that drink water, were comforted in the depths of the earth.
+I made the nations shake at the sound of its fall, when I cast it down to hell together with those who descend into the Pit; and all the trees of Eden, the choice and best of Lebanon, all that drink water, were comforted in the depths of the earth.

 ###### 17
 They also went down to hell with it, with those slain by the sword; and _those who were_ its _strong_ arm dwelt in its shadows among the nations.